As-Built-Report/As-Built-Report/CONTRIBUTING.md

     - `git rebase upstream/dev`
 7. Push branch to your fork.
     - `git push --force`
 8. Open a Pull Request against the `dev` branch of this repository.
+We have Pull Requests templates in all repositories for this project.
+Please follow the template with each Pull Request

+Pull requests will be reviewed as soon as possible.

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.